-Back past the Victoria Gardens Shelter which was being used by some people practicing some kind of martial art.
+Back past the Victoria Gardens Shelter which has two large stone bench/tables with inscriptions.
 The Trafalgar Bridge across the cove was closed for maintenance on the day we walked so we had to detour down the windy path and backtrack a little way to the Trafalgar Road Culvert and it's magnificent tree.

 From here we followed the cove around to the smaller bridge near where the Little Ferry Co docks.
 We were lucky enough to see the eco friendly solar powered Little Ferry docking as we walked past.
 The Little Ferry runs a circular route taking in Claisebrook Cove, On the Point, Optus Stadium and Elizabeth Quay so you could add to your day's adventure and explore a bit more with the ferry.

-Continuing around the cove we found more artworks.
-At the jetties we discovered fabulous views of Optus Stadium and Matagarup Bridge.
+Continuing around the cove we found more artworks and discovered fabulous views of Optus Stadium and Matagarup Bridge at the jetties.

 We climbed the stairs into Mardalup Park where we found the concrete poem - a palindrome about gas which you can read forwards or backwards.
-There is a small playground here (and a carpark - fees apply) and lots of paths for the kids to scooter or bike around.
+There is a small playground here, a carpark (fees apply) and lots of paths for the kids to ride around on scooters or bikes.

 From here we went up the steps emerging onto Old Belvidere Promenade with it's beautiful trees and cute windy paths and benches.
 At the end is the Diver and Guard Dog statue which the kids will enjoy.
 We headed back towards Claisebrook Cove via Renaissance Avenue, Kensington Street and Plain Street.
 On Plain Street we missed the Chinese Consulate Art work but did see the Impossible Triangle.
 In hindsight we would probably go from the Diver and Guard Dog Statue back down Victory Terrace and Henry Lawson Walk all the way to the Cove as the other roads were uninteresting.